 Thank you for volunteering to be a Team Captain for the Stay-Awake-A-Thon.
 This event offers everyone in our community an opportunity to come together to support and encourage those who have been touched by cancer, while remembering those who have lost their battle.
-It also allows people to participate in the fight against cancer, and to support the Hudson Valley Hospital Cancer Center, Happiness is Camping, Maria Fareri Childrens Hospital and The Kathleen Marks Foundation,
+It also allows people to participate in the fight against cancer, and to support Happiness is Camping and Maria Fareri Childrens Hospital

 Teams of people will “camp out” at Hendrick Hudson High School and enjoy fun and games.
 Each team is asked to have one team member awake at all times during the event.